-Michael Mann, Assistant Chair
+Michael Mann, Department Chair

-Professor (2005) 601-925-3820
+Professor (2005) 601-925-3820 mmann@mc.edu

-DeShanna Dixon (2018) Secretary 601.925.3841 ddixon@mc.edu
+Randi Jarnagin Administrative Assistant 601.925.7800 jarnagin@mc.edu

-The mission of the Department of Psychology and Counseling undergraduate programs is to help students learn and apply the vast domain of psychological principles that exist in our world today.
+The mission of the Department of Psychology undergraduate program is to help students learn and apply the vast domain of psychological principles that exist in our world today.
 The goal is for the student to become an effective scientist-practitioner who can model and apply these psychological principles from a Christian perspective.